taidos/hypervm-taidos/README.md

 - Patched the usage of the Disk Inodes&Usage to display on HyperVM
 - Rebuild improved
 - Solve Burstable RAM settings (dropped out on OpenVZ 7).
+- Disk inodes changes (dropped out on OpenVZ 7, if you need more inodes you need to upgrade the diskspace, you cant change inodes without it).
 - Downloading templates (added on /script/install-extra-ostemplates) - even almalinux 8 i made, tested and working

 TODO: